 After surgery, keep your hands clean.
 And don't be shy about making sure your doctors and nurses wash their hands or sanitize them before treating you.
 It can help keep you from catching infections like MRSA, a germ that's hard to treat.

 Some surgeries can raise your chances of getting a dangerous blood clot called a deep vein thrombosis (DVT).
-These can travel to the lungs and block blood flow, a condition called a pulmonary embolism (PE).
-This can be deadly, but quick treatment can save your life.
+These can travel to the lungs and block blood flow, a condition called a pulmonary embolism.
+This can be deadly, but quick treatment can often save your life.

-Older age, being overweight, smoking, conditions such as cancer or previous clots, and some medications can raise your risk.
+Things that can raise your risk for DVT include older age, being overweight, smoking, conditions such as cancer or previous clots, and some medications.

 Tell your doctor if you have any health issues, including heart or lung disease, diabetes, high blood pressure, dental work, arthritis, or drug allergies.